 Keywords: IRAK4 deficiency, MYd88 deficiency, toll-like receptors, NF-κB essential modulator, NF-κB, IκBα

 Citation: Gobin K, Hintermeyer M, Boisson B, Chrabieh M, Ghandil P, Puel A, Picard C, Casanova J-L, Routes J and Verbsky J (2017) IRAK4 Deficiency in a Patient with Recurrent Pneumococcal Infections: Case Report and Review of the Literature.
 Front.
 Pediatr.
 5:83. doi: 10.3389/fped.2017.00083

 Received: 01 February 2017; Accepted: 05 April 2017;

 Reviewed by:Michael Daniel Keller, Children’s National Health System, USA

 Yuying Liu, University of Texas Health Science Center at Houston, USA

-Copyright: © 2017 Gobin, Hintermeyer, Boisson, Chrabieh, Gandil, Puel, Picard, Casanova, Routes and Verbsky.
+Copyright: © 2017 Gobin, Hintermeyer, Boisson, Chrabieh, Ghandil, Puel, Picard, Casanova, Routes and Verbsky.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
-The use, distribution or reproduction in other forums is permitted, provided the original author(s) or licensor are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
+The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.

 *Correspondence: James Verbsky, firstname.lastname@example.org